-Some common types of oral injuries include cracked, broken or knocked out teeth.
-Any of these could result from biting down on something that is too hard, a sports related injury, a fall, or any other type of accident.
+Some common types of oral injuries include cracked, broken, or knocked-out teeth.
+Any of these could result from biting down on something that is too hard, a sports-related injury, a fall, or any other type of accident.

 A tooth that has been knocked out requires immediate dental care.
-If immediate steps are taken after a tooth has been knocked out, chances are very good that a dentist will be able to reinsert and preserve the tooth.
+If prompt steps are taken after a tooth has been knocked out, chances are very good that a dentist will be able to reinsert and preserve the tooth.

 - Pick up the tooth by the crown, do not touch the root part of the tooth.

 - Rinse the tooth off very gently to ensure that it is clean.
 Do not scrub the tooth or remove any tissues attached to it.